thiagofborn/vmramAppInsights/README.md

-# Enabling Alert via Memory RAM consumption Azure VM
+# Enabling Alert via RAM consumption (Azure VM - volatile memory)

-1. Enable Monitoring via Application Insights
+1. First we need to enable Monitoring via Application Insights
-2. Create a query
+2. Then we need to create a query to collected RAM metrics.

 ## Enable Monitoring via Application Insights

 Pre-requisite:
 The VM must be running to enable the Application Insights monitor agent.

 Go to the Azure Portal, and find the VM you want to enable the monitoring process via App Insights.

 Feel free to follow the picture.

 ![To help find things.
 Please note that the Azure Portal may change in the future](media/enable-appInsights-001.jpg 'Common configuration')

 After you click on the **Enable** buttom, you need to pick the subscription and the **Log Analytics Work Space**.

 ![To help find things.
 Please note that the Azure Portal may change in the future](media/enable-appInsights-002.jpg 'Common configuration')